pub struct Stage { /* private fields */ }Expand description

 pub fn new_primitive(&self) -> Primitive

-Stage a new Primitive
+Stage a new Primitive on the GPU.

-will automatically be added to this Stage
+The returned Primitive will automatically be added to this Stage.

-will have the stage’s default Vertices
+The returned Primitive will have the stage’s default Vertices, which is an all-white

 unit cube.

 does not participate in lighting.
-To change this, first create a Material
+To change this, first create a Material with

-and then call Primitive::set_material
+Stage::new_material and then call Primitive::set_material with the new material.

 Sourcepub fn geometry_descriptor(&self) -> &Hybrid<GeometryDescriptor>